Sexual abuse in primary and secondary schools: Phenomenon

 A 1993 study performed by the American Association of University Women examined seventy-nine state schools in the United States and found that 9.6% of students reported sexual abuse by teachers in the school setting.

 The victims of school sexual abuse are often "vulnerable or marginal students".

 By country

 France

 In April 2015, education official Najat Vallaud-Belkacem admitted that "16 teachers were allowed to work in schools last year despite holding previous convictions for paedophilia."
 An international NGO claimed that "Thousands of children in French schools have been sexually abused by paedophile teachers".
 In the same year, twenty-seven staff members in primary and secondary schools were fired for sexual abuse.

 India

 In March 2000, a cross-sectional study of students in the 11th grade of eight higher secondary schools in Goa found that "Coercive sex had been experienced by approximately 6% of adolescents."
 The pupils affected by this experienced higher rates of substance abuse, poorer academic performance, as well as poor mental and physical health.

 United Kingdom

-In the interviews conducted by the government in the schools in United Kingdom showed that 90% of girls, and nearly 50% of boys, said being sent explicit pictures or videos of things they did not want to see happen a lot or sometimes to them or their peers.
-Children and young people told us that sexual harassment occurs so frequently that it has become ‘commonplace’.
-For example, 92% of girls, and 74% of boys, said sexist name-calling happens a lot or sometimes to them or their peers.
-The frequency of these harmful sexual behaviours means that some children and young people consider them normal.

 In The New York Times, Stephen Castle documented:

 Since 2012, "425 people have been accused of carrying out sexual attacks at UK boarding schools".